panditsomnath10016git/LAB_codes/README.md

 ### Using "phc_codes" folder as a package in python
 copy "phc_codes" folder to the python package site (in windows, usually at - `'C:\Users\somna\AppData\Local\Programs\Python\Python31x\Lib'`) to import from anywhere.
 Otherwise you can keep the folder in your working directory.

-Now in any of your codes you can import the fuctions as import `phc_codes.xxx as pc`
+Now in any of your codes you can import the functions as import `phc_codes.xxx as pc`

 ### Plot formatting with matplotlib
 Use your own customized template (`.mplstyle`) for plotting with matplotlib.
 Some examples are in folder 'plt_templates'.